If you are looking to replace your non stick cookware with healthy green cookware free of chemicals, you should look at Xtrema Cookware from Ceramcor.

 - Glass top

-How Do You Sear Meat in Your Xtrema Skillet?
+How Do You Sear Meat in Your Xtrema Ceramic Skillet?

-While this may seem like a complicated process, it usually takes about 5 minutes to heat up a metal skillet on the stove top to get it hot enough for searing meat, and with your Xtrema Cookware, you are simply using your oven instead of a burner to get the ceramic skillet hot enough to sear meat.
+While this may seem like a complicated process, it usually takes about 5 minutes to heat up a metal skillet on the stove top to get it hot enough for searing meat.
+With your Xtrema ceramic skillet, you are simply using your oven instead of a burner to get the ceramic skillet hot enough to sear meat.
+The process takes the same amount of time.

 Is Xtrema Kosher Certified?

-Yes, Xtrema Ceramic Cookware is kosher certified, but due to the porous consistency of ceramic cookware, you will need separate pieces for dairy and meat use.
+Yes, Xtrema Cookware is kosher certified.
+Due to the porous consistency of ceramic cookware, you will need separate pieces for dairy and meat use.

 - Allows you to use low to medium heat.

-- Can be used on a stove top or in an oven.
+- Works on a stove top or in an oven.

 - Lead and Cadmium free and Heavy Toxic Metal Free for your safety.